-- deadlines for the submission of bids and offers for the following gas day - timing for the publication of ex ante schedules and pricing.14 - The gas day start times for each of the facilitated markets are not currently prescribed in a single national legal instrument.
-The gas day start times of the STTM hubs and the DWGM are prescribed in the NGR while the GSH exchange agreement specifies the gas day start time for the products offered through the Wallumbilla GSH.
-The COAG Energy Council's view is that specifying a uniform gas day start time for the STTM hubs and the GSH in the NGR that is aligned with the DWGM gas day would provide market participants with greater certainty and confidence that the gas day start time would become and remain aligned.
-16 - Stakeholders have indicated that it is not currently possible to design a financial risk management product to fully hedge against price risk on a given day due to a number of market design factors.
-The COAG Energy Council views harmonising the gas day as a preliminary step towards greater harmonisation of market design which may later support the use of financial risk management products.17 1.4 Solution proposed in the rule change request The rule change request from the COAG Energy Council proposed changes to the NGR to harmonise the gas day start times of the STTM and GSH with the gas day start time of the Victorian DWGM.
-The rule change request sought to achieve this by: - prescribing a single gas day definition in the NGR for all STTM hubs, with a start time of 6.00 am AEST, to align the Adelaide, Sydney, and Brisbane hubs with the Victorian DWGM gas day - inserting a new rule in the NGR that establishes the GSH gas day start time as 6.00 am AEST to harmonise the GSH gas day with the Victorian DWGM gas day.18 The rule change request includes drafting of the proposed rule.
+- The required timing for intra-day activities in the STTM are specified in the NGR relative to the start of the gas day.
+The inconsistent start times of the three STTM hubs result in different: - deadlines for the submission of bids and offers for the following gas day; and - timing for the publication of ex ante schedules and pricing.14 - The gas day start times for each of the facilitated markets are not currently prescribed in a single national legal instrument.
+The gas day start times of the STTM hubs and the DWGM are prescribed in the NGR while the GSH exchange agreement specifies the gas day start time for the products offered through the Wallumbilla GSH.15 The COAG Energy Council's view is that specifying a uniform gas day start time for the STTM hubs and the OKR that is aligned with the DWGM gas day would provide market participants with greater certainty and confidence that the gas day start time would become and remain aligned.16 - Stakeholders have indicated that it is not currently possible to design a financial risk management product to fully hedge against price risk on a given day due to a number of market design factors.
+The COAG Energy Council views harmonising the gas day as a preliminary step towards greater harmonisation of market design which may later support the use of financial risk management products.17

+1.4 Solution proposed in the rule change request

+The rule change request from the COAG Energy Council proposed changes to the NGR to harmonise the gas day start times of the STTM and GSH with the gas day start time of the Victorian DWGM.
+The rule change request sought to achieve this by:

+- prescribing a single gas day definition in the NGR for all STTM hubs, with a start time of 6.00 am AEST, to align the Adelaide, Sydney, and Brisbane hubs with the Victorian DWGM gas day; and - inserting a new rule in the NGR that establishes the GSH gas day start time as 6.00 am AEST to harmonise the GSH gas day with the Victorian DWGM gas day.18

+The rule change request includes drafting of the proposed rule.